-The University will maintain the confidentiality of Supportive Measures provided to either a Complainant or Respondent, to the extent that maintaining such confidentiality does not impair the University's ability to provide the Supportive Measures in question.
+The Office of Civil Rights and Title IX Compliance will maintain the confidentiality of Supportive Measures provided to either a Complainant or Respondent, to the extent that maintaining such confidentiality does not impair the University's ability to provide the Supportive Measures in question.
 As noted above, an individual may request to receive support - including the Supportive Measures mentioned in this section - even if they do not choose to participate in the University's Complaint Resolution Process.

-5) Formal Complaint
+5. Formal Complaint